 Inmate Nolan and Chaplain Merino approached Arts-In-Corrections instructor Robert Allbee, knowing that he had extensive experience in men’s group processes, and asked him if he would help facilitate the groups.
 Allbee, himself a former convict, agreed to participate and quickly discovered that he needed additional outside volunteers to facilitate the increasing number of groups.
 Allbee, through his association with the ManKind Project (MKP) an international network of men’s groups, started to recruit men from the Sacramento MKP community to assist with the weekly group facilitation.

 Once the weekly support groups were firmly in place, planning began for the first intensive training that would be held inside Folsom State Prison.
 Allbee enlisted the services of Bob Petersen and Don Morrison, both experienced support group and training facilitators, to help create the program and organization for the first intensive training.
-The first step was the creation of the Inside Circle Foundation to handle the business aspects of the program.
+The first step was the creation of Inside Circle to handle the business aspects of the program.
 The second step was to gather the very best facilitators from around the world to help conduct the training.

 Based on the success of the first training, a second and third trainings were planned for CSP, Sacramento, “B” and “C” Yards.
 These trainings were conducted in October of 2000 and April 2001 and again were extremely successful.
 It has providing 54 inmates, and the facilitators, an intense spiritual and healing experience.
 Not enough can be said about the dedication and service of the many volunteer facilitators who participated in the three trainings.
 These men, some 58 of them, from 14 different states and the United Kingdom and Australia, were uncompensated, paid their own way to get to Sacramento, and have donated their time to come and assist the inmates in taking responsibility for their lives.
 Since 2000, there have been a total of twelve intensives.